teresafrancis18/AutomationExperiments/README.md

 Test Results will be published as .html in target folder in the below path:
 > target/surefire-reports/emailable-report.html

-# Test Execution - Option 2 using Maven Build
+# Test Execution - Option 2 using Eclipse IDE and TestNG
 Pre-requisite:
-Eclispe IDE
+Eclipse IDE

 Steps:
 1. Import the project to Eclipse